wildfly/quickstart/CONTRIBUTING.md

 The quickstart README.md files are converted to HTML using markdown.
 We recommend using redcarpet, as that is what github uses, but you can use any markdown tool really.

-There are two scripts, `dist/github-flaoured-markdown.rb`, that will convert an indivdual file, and `dist/release-utils.sh -m`, that will convert all the files.
+There are two scripts, `dist/github-flaoured-markdown.rb`, that will convert an individual file, and `dist/release-utils.sh -m`, that will convert all the files.

 To setup the environment you need to follow these steps.